cysouw/diathesis/text/c03_prepositions.md

 ### [ NA | Np ] Accusative antipassive {#sec:prepositions-accusative-antipassive}

 A commonly occurring alternation is that an accusative object can be reformulated as a prepositional phrase.
-In such alternations, the construction with the prepositional phrase typically indicates a less transitive situation, e.g. the object is less affected [@Next a] or the action only partially completed [@Next b].
-Note that this alternation does not work in the other direction, i.e. when a verb occurs with a prepositional phrase, then it is mostly not the case that it can be used with the same object as an accusative [@Next c].
+In such alternations, the construction with the prepositional phrase typically indicates a less transitive situation, e.g. the object is less affected [@next a] or the action only partially completed [@next b].
+Note that this alternation does not work in the other direction, i.e. when a verb occurs with a prepositional phrase, then it is mostly not the case that it can be used with the same object as an accusative [@next c].

 :::ex
 a.
 Ich schieße den Bären.
 Ich schieße auf den Bären.